ederign/ederign.github.io/_posts/2021-04-27-dashbuilder-roadmap.md

 fav: true
 ---

-DashBuilder is a tool for the building of reporting and monitoring business dashboards, licensed under the business friendly Apache Software License (ASL).
-It has a strong emphasis on flexible navigation and page layouts, to ensure you can organise your content the way you want.
-It is decoupled from the data sources, with support for Prometheus, JDBC, Elastic Search, Kafka, CVS and Java Beans.
-It has a simple JavaScript API for extensions, and provides out of the box support for Victory Charts and Apex Charts - with the later providing time series support.
+DashBuilder is a tool for the building of reporting and monitoring business dashboards, licensed under the business-friendly Apache Software License (ASL).
+It has a strong emphasis on flexible navigation and page layouts, to ensure you can organize your content the way you want.
+It is decoupled from the data sources, with support for Prometheus, JDBC, Elasticsearch, Kafka, CVS, and Java Beans.
+It has a simple JavaScript API for extensions and provides out-of-the-box support for Victory Charts and Apex Charts - with the later providing time series support.

 [![Dashbuilder](/assets/2021/dbblog0.gif "Dashbuilder")](/assets/2021/dbblog0.gif)